France 1871-A 5 francs

 Heritage sale 3024, lot 23904

-This specimen was lot 23904 in Heritage sale 3024 (Chicago, April 2013), where it sold for $881.25.
+The first specimen was lot 23904 in Heritage sale 3024 (Chicago, April 2013), where it sold for $881.25.
 The catalog description[1] noted, "Republic 5 Francs 1871-A Trident, MS61 NGC, lightly toned with considerable mint luster, noticeable contact marks in the exposed fields.
 Very scarce type with the Trident symbol, issued by the Commune."
 A complete set of this type comprises 24 date and mintmark combinations.
 The entire production run, 1871-78, totaled about 73 million pieces.
 Only two mints struck this type: Paris ("A") and Bordeaux ("K").
-This date is scarce but not rare, being struck by the Paris Commune which briefly seized control of the capital during the Franco-Prussian War.
+This date with the trident is scarce but not rare, being struck by the Paris Commune which briefly seized control of the capital during the Franco-Prussian War.
 It was demonetized in 2005 but ceased to circulate in the 1920's.
+The second specimen was lot 1917 in Jean Elsen sale 164 (Brussels, March 2026), where it sold for €95 (about US$132 including buyer's fees).
+The catalog description[3] noted,

 Recorded mintage: 237,906 (bee privy mark) plus 256,410 (trident privy mark)[2].